-Remediation of a Single Failure
+Remediation of a Single Failure in Year 1 or 2

 Students with one final course grade of F must attempt to pass a make-up examination offered by the course prior to the start of the next academic year.
 The Course Director, in consultation with the Associate Dean for Education, is responsible for producing an examination that is rigorous enough to assure that the student has achieved competency in the material.
-The remediation examination schedule is determined by the Office of Student Affairs and the Academic Center for Excellence in consultation with the Course Director according to the time lines shown below.
-A student with a failing grade below 60% may be denied the opportunity to remediate the failure by an end of year exam and may instead be required to repeat the course.
+The remediation examination schedule is determined by the Office of Student Affairs and the Academic Center for Excellence and Accessibility in consultation with the Course Director according to the timelines shown below.
+A student with a failing grade below 60% may be denied the opportunity to remediate the failure by an end-of-year exam and may instead be required to repeat the course.
 The Course Director may make recommendations to the Student Promotion Committee, who will review the request and decide whether or not summer remediation is an option.

-- A Year 1 remediation exam is scheduled at the end of the academic year and must be completed at least one week prior to the start of the next academic year.
-The schedule is set to allow the student a study period and the exam must be taken according to the date specified by Stritch. - A Year 2 remediation exam is scheduled to allow the student ample time to complete the course and prepare to take the USMLE Step 1.
-Students with an unremediated F or INC grade(s) from Year 2 are required to satisfactorily complete those courses prior to sitting for Step 1.
+- Year 1 remediation exams are scheduled as soon as possible after the conclusion of the academic year.
+The student will be allowed a study period, and the exam must be taken according to the date specified by Stritch.
+Under no circumstances will any remediation exams be scheduled any later than one week prior to the start of the next academic year. - Year 2 remediation exams are scheduled as soon as possible after the conclusion of the academic year.
+The student will be allowed a study period, and the exam must be taken according to the date specified by Stritch.
+Students with an unremediated F or INC grade(s) from Year 2 are required to satisfactorily complete those courses prior to sitting for Step 1 and starting the M3 year.

-Students needing to remediate a course should expect to alter their summer schedules based on input from the Course Director, Office of Student Affairs, and Academic Center for Excellence.
+Students needing to remediate a course should expect to alter their summer schedules based on input from the Course Director, Office of Student Affairs, and Academic Center for Excellence and Accessibility.

-Prior to sitting for a remediation examination, a student should engage in a supervised review period under the direction of the Course Director and the Academic Center for Excellence.
+Prior to sitting for a remediation examination, a student should engage in a review period under the direction of the Course Director and the Academic Center for Excellence and Accessibility.
 Remediation exams are not offered mid-year due to their potential disruption of focus on courses in progress during the next semester.